Skip to main content

 • Check your password.
 Use copy/paste to enter your password as this eliminates typos

 • Check that you are not using a SSO user.
 SSO users are not permitted to use the REST API calls which the tedge cert upload c8y command is using.
-Please create a new Cumulocity IoT user via the Administration Pge
+Please create a new Cumulocity IoT user via the Administration Page

 403 - Forbidden